 English Language Training Solutions (ELTS) is an educational training company dedicated to the effective teaching and learning of English with a visionary focus on phonological awareness as a foundation for vocabulary development, pronunciation, listening comprehension, and literacy.
-ELTS is the exclusive training provider for The Color Vowel® Chart and Color Vowel® Approach.
+ELTS is the exclusive training provider for Color Vowel® Approach and publisher of the Color Vowel® Chart.

-We take the ‘solutions’ part of our name seriously, with a robust educational response to a problem that has underscored the teaching of English for literally centuries: namely, the gap that divides our spoken language from its written form.
+We take the “Solutions” part of our name seriously.
+ELTS co-founders Karen Taylor and Shirley Thompson, have solved a problem that has underscored the teaching of English for literally centuries: namely, the gap that divides our spoken language from its written form.

 holds a Master of Arts in Linguistics with a concentration in Teaching English as a Second Language from the University of Michigan and a Bachelor of Arts in History and African Studies from Kalamazoo College.

 Shirley began her teaching career as a Peace Corps volunteer in Bénin and Togo, West Africa, where she taught middle and high school students.
 Shirley taught for 25 years in the Department of English as a Foreign Language at the George Washington University, where she specialized in ESL writing and pronunciation instruction.
 She has also taught at the University of Maryland College Park, and co-taught Teaching Pronunciation at the American University in Washington DC.
 In 1994, Shirley served as a Fulbright Senior Lecturer at L’Université Gaston Berger in Saint-Louis, Senegal, where she taught English and worked with colleagues to develop their English language curriculum.
 She founded the ESL program at All Souls Church in Washington DC.
 Shirley is co-author of the Color Vowel Chart.
 As our Master Trainer, she designs trainings and oversees our Training of Trainers program.
 Shirley enjoys painting with watercolors and acrylics.